 Experiencing a hail storm is never pleasant, and now you have your roof to worry about.
 Your roof is what protects your entire home and your whole family, and dealing with damage to it can cause a major headache.

-If you have suffered a hail storm, do you repair your roof, or do you replace it?
-How much hail damage do you need to replace your roof? 🤷 Today, we’ll dive into these questions to help you move forward confidently.
+If your home was hit by a severe storm or hail, you might be wondering if you repair your roof, or if you replace it?
+And how much hail damage do you need to replace your roof? 🤷 Today, we’ll dive into these questions to help you move forward confidently.

 How to Spot Hail Damage 🔭